 Must have obtained an associate’s or bachelor’s degree on or after January 1, 2008 from an accredited Maine community college, college, or university.

-After graduation, an eligible individual must be a Maine resident working for an employer located in Maine or be deployed for military service in the United States Armed Forces.
-This is defined by Maine Revenue Services as an individual who resides in Maine or maintains a permanent residence in Maine and spends in the aggregate more than 183 days of the taxable year in Maine, unless the individual is a member of the Armed Forces of the United States.
+After graduation, an eligible individual must be a Maine resident working in Maine.
+This is defined by Maine Revenue Services as an individual who is registered to vote in Maine, resides in Maine, or maintains a permanent residence in Maine and spends in the aggregate more than 183 days of the taxable year in Maine, unless the individual is a member of the Armed Forces of the United States or works as a Merchant Mariner.

 If both spouses are eligible, both may claim the credit on a joint return.